 - OS X 10.8 Mountain Lion (TLS/SSL/CA certificate embedding into SEB configuration files and certificate pinning not supported)

-- OS X 10.7 Lion (only supported as client, preferences window not available.
-TLS/SSL/CA certificate embedding into SEB configuration files and certificate pinning not supported)
+- OS X 10.7 Lion (TLS/SSL/CA certificate embedding into SEB configuration files and certificate pinning not supported)

 - Mac OS X 10.6 Snow Leopard (only supported up to SEB 1.5.2)